In this article, I’ll cover profitability, both why it’s important and how to measure it.

-This is exactly the sort of thing we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.
+This is exactly the kind of odd results we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.

-To calculate net profit margin we’ll need BAT’s net profit and revenue for the last ten years, which you can see in Table 3.2 along with the net margin for each year.
+To calculate return on sales we’ll need BAT’s net earnings and revenue for the last ten years, which you can see in Table 3.2 along with the return on sales for each year.

 Table 3.2: British American Tobacco’s return on sales to 2018

-Here’s the calculation for BAT’s ten-year average net margin:
+Here’s the calculation for BAT’s ten-year average return on sales: